CatalogueOfLife/portal/articles/data/source-datasets.md

 A few datasets are listed as containing no species.
 These contribute to the higher classification for the Catalogue of Life.

+A [detailed summary of sources and their changes to previous releases](https://data.catalogueoflife.org/dataset/{{ site.react.datasetKey }}/sourcemetrics?hideUnchanged=true&releaseKey={{ site.metadata.previous.key }}) is available in Checklist Bank.

 <div class="row" style="background: white; margin-top: 0px; margin-bottom: 0px">
   <div id="datasetSearch"></div>
 </div>